 Encanto at the Hollywood Bowl (2022)

-By the end of December there will be three versions of Encanto on Disney+ after Encanto at the Hollywood Bowl debuts on December 28, 2022.
-The concert performance of the Disney film will be filmed live when it plays at the iconic Los Angeles venue this November before making its way to the Disney streamer before year-end, exclusively for subscribers.
+By the end of December 2022, there were three versions of Encanto on Disney+ after Encanto at the Hollywood Bowl debuted on December 28, 2022.
+The concert performance of the Disney film was filmed live when it played at the iconic Los Angeles venue in November 2022, and was later made available exclusively on the Disney streamer for subscribers.
 On the event, a recent Disney press release noted:

 Step into Casa Madrigal for an unprecedented concert spectacular as the original voice cast of Walt Disney Animation Studios’ Academy Award®-winning “Encanto” reunites at the Hollywood Bowl.
 [Along with the cast] legendary Colombian superstars and multiple Latin GRAMMY Winners Carlos Vives and Andrés Cepeda, “Encanto at the Hollywood Bowl” turns the historic venue into the world of the animated film that became a global phenomenon.